 In the amount equation for the TNH model in equation (3), , given x, is assumed to have a truncated normal distribution and the parameters are estimated by a truncated normal regression.
 In the amount equation for the LH model in equation (4),  given x, is assumed to be normally distributed, so FDI* has a lognormal distribution and the model for log(FDI*) is estimated by OLS.
 Wooldridge (2010, p.
 701) suggests using a likelihood ratio (LR) test to choose between the type I Tobit and TNH models, provided the Tobit model is not rejected by violating normality or homoskedasticity assumptions.

-The TNH and LH models assume independence between the participation and amount decisions.
+The TNH and LH models assume independence between the participation and amount decision mechanisms.
 Relaxing this assumption gives what Wooldridge (2010) calls the ‘exponential type II Tobit (ET2T) model’.
-Assume FDI = s · FDI*, where s is a binary variable determining whether FDI is zero (s = 0) or positive (s = 1).
-The participation part, s, of ET2T is determined by a probit model, as for TNH and LH, and the amount equation is of the same form as for LH in equation (4).
+The participation part of ET2T is determined by a probit model, as for TNH and LH, and the amount equation is of the same form as for LH in equation (4).
 However, unlike LH, the error in the probit model, v, and in the LH-type amount equation, , are allowed to be correlated.
-Wooldridge (2010, pp. 698-699) shows that

-E[log(FDI*)x, FDI > 0] = xβ + λ(xγ)

-where λ(·) is the inverse Mills ratio obtained from the probit estimation of the participation equation (with parameters ) and  is the population regression coefficient from the error in the amount equation, , on the error in the participation equation, v.
-The LH model is nested in ET2T, because ET2T reduces to the LH model when the correlation of the errors in the participation and outcome equations equals zero ( = 0).
-An LR test can be applied to choose the appropriate model.
+The LH model is nested in ET2T, because ET2T reduces to the LH model when the correlation of the errors in the participation and outcome equations equals zero.

-Lastly, PPML estimation proposed by Santos Silva and Tenreyro (2006) has been frequently employed to deal with corner solution outcomes for a continuous dependent variable.
-The equation to be estimated by PPML is:
+We also consider the PPML estimator proposed by Santos Silva and Tenreyro (2006), which has been gaining popularity in dealing with corner solution outcomes for a continuous dependent variable.
+The equation estimated by PPML is:

-FDI = exp(xβ) + ε
+FDI = exp(xβ) + ε.

 For PPML to be consistent the conditional mean must be correctly specified, which can be tested using the Ramsey RESET test.

-In addition, Santos Silva, Tenreyro and Windmeijer (2015) propose the HPC test, which can be used to discriminate between one-part models and two-part models for corner-solution data.
+In addition to using general specification tests to check the adequacy of the models, we use the HPC test proposed by Santos Silva, Tenreyro and Windmeijer (2015) as a formal statistical test to choose between the competing models we consider .

 Regression results for the baseline empirical specification